Essential Metal Knowledge

 Loungers

 What are they?
-Loungers are essentially a large version of seat with a slanted backrest.
+Loungers are essentially a large version of seats with a slanted backrest.
 Imagine them as the street furniture equivalent of an armchair.
 They can also be incorporated with raised edging as an integrated lounger.

 Where are they used?
 Loungers are less common than planters and seating on landscaping and street furniture.
-However, Logic have installed them on a public realm and a retail park project, see case study links below.
+However, Logic has installed them on a public realm and a retail park project, see case study links below.

 Also known as…Sun Lounger, Reclined Seat